… by Ann Diener for Veterans Today

 I guess, what’s not to love about fascism?
 Who cares about the American dream of liberty and justice for all anyway?

-Posted by Gordon Duff, Senior Editor on November 21, 2016, With 5554 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on November 21, 2016, With 5574 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.